maxrye1996/python_to_markdown/README.md

 # python_to_markdown
-Convert a directory of python files to markdown files
+Convert a directory of python documentation files to markdown files